PRIVACY POLICY.

 External Web Services

-We use a number of web services to display external content, e.g. YouTube.
-These could set cookies or track your activity anonymously.
-CAFA takes no responsibility for external content providers data protection efforts.
-For full information you should read the privacy policies of these sites.
+We use a number of web services to display external content.
+These could set cookies or track your activity.
+CAFA takes no responsibility for external content providers' data protection practices.
+For full information you should read the privacy policies of those sites.